 Early childhood, the period between birth and age 8, is the foundation of a child's future health, growth, development and achievement at school and throughout life.
-Experiences during these early years shape brain architecture and have a direct impact on social, emotional and learning skills.
+Experiences during these early years shape brain architecture and have a direct impact on cognitive, social and emotional development.
 This investment prospectus focuses on the first five years of a child's life - an important window of opportunity in a child's development.